Aquaroyal72/risk-adjustment-model-2/Week3/readme.md

 - - -

 1. (*Rigorous, systematic statistics per state (IWMath.pdf).*) I have created a file to calculate rigorous statistics for all of the states.
+See RigorousStatsCalculator.ipynb.

 2. (*Some hypotheses.*) Are costs correlated with risk adjustment?
 Is the correlation between member months and the size of transfers per member month (abs(transfers)/MM) ~ sqrt(MM)?
 What does the histogram of MM in all companies look like?